"Happy and Dopey and Dirty in Places"

 “Cool for Cats” by Squeeze, off Singles: 45's and Under [Compilation]

-“The Morning” by The Call, off Reconciled
+“The Morning” by the Call, off Reconciled

 “Brave New World” by Michael Penn, off March